Funds reject call to replace Telecom Italia board in early voting

-MILAN Nov 29 An activist shareholder campaign to replace Telecom Italia's board has little backing from foreign shareholders, according to early voting data seen by Reuters, in a sign that the effort could founder at a meeting set for December 20.
+MILAN An activist shareholder campaign to replace Telecom Italia's (TLIT.MI) board has little backing from foreign shareholders, according to early voting data seen by Reuters, in a sign that the effort could founder at a meeting set for December 20.

 According to early data from an electronic voting platform, funds owning more than 60 million Telecom Italia shares voted against the proposed board removal while holders of over 20 million shares abstained.
 None voted in favour.